DavideGalilei/articles/003-file-stream-side-channel/README.md

 ## What is going on?

 To have a better understanding of how this works, try to play around with the widget below.
+It doesn't actually send requests to the server, but simulates locally the stream of a file being loaded.

 > [!NOTE]
 > Widget removed in the GitHub version of this article.
 Try it [here](https://blog.gavide.dev/blog/file-stream-side-channel).